JohnnyWyc/JohnnyWyc.github.io/_pages/Research2.md

       <a href="https://arxiv.org/abs/000000">arXiv</a>
     </p> -->
     <p>
-     An environment-conditioned, tail-reweighted TV-IRM framework that couples per-environment total-variation invariance with DRO-style sample reweighting to jointly address correlation and diversity shifts.
+     An environment-conditioned, tail-reweighted framework that couples per-environment total-variation invariance with DRO-style sample reweighting to jointly address correlation and diversity shifts.
     </p>
   </div>